joyider/csgo_gmanager/README.md

 ### What is this repository for? ###

 * Quick summary
-The CSGO_Gmanager is a csgo competetive game manager for making tournaments and keeping track of your stats during practise.
+*The CSGO_Gmanager is a csgo competetive game manager for making tournaments and keeping track of your stats during practise.
-In extension of beeing a  tournament manager.
+*In extension of beeing a  tournament manager.
 It will also serve as a warmod plugin tracker.

-Currently It uses ebot_csgo as a tournament broker, but we are undertaking a major redesign of that plugin to be even more extensive and competetive focused.
+*Currently it uses ebot_csgo as a tournament broker, but we are undertaking a major redesign of that plugin to be even more extensive and competetive focused.

 Warmod broker code can be found under XXXXXXXXX
 * Version